mikews93/ti-react-coding-test/README.md

 ## Installation

-Please follow this steps in order to install and run this project
+Please follow these steps to install and run this project

-1. Clone this projects and open terminal window
+1. Clone this project and open a terminal window
     ```
      git clone https://github.com/mikews93/ti-react-coding-test.git
     ```